ethereum/hive/simulators/ethereum/engine/README.md

    - Timestamp

 ### Eth RPC Status on ForkchoiceUpdated Events:
-- Latest Block after ExecutePayload:
+- Latest Block after NewPayload:
 Verify the Block returned by the Eth RPC after a new payload is executed.
 Eth RPC should still return previous block.

 - Latest Block after New HeadBlock:
 Verify the Block returned by the Eth RPC after a new HeadBlockHash is set using forkchoiceUpdated.
-Eth RPC should still return previous block.
+Eth RPC should return new block.

 - Latest Block after New SafeBlock:
 Verify the Block returned by the Eth RPC after a new SafeBlockHash is set using forkchoiceUpdated.
 Eth RPC should return new block.